Four Sided Triangle

-Four Sided Triangle is a 1953 British science-fiction film directed by Terence Fisher, adapted from the 1949 novel by William F. Temple.
-It stars Stephen Murray, Barbara Payton and James Hayter.
-It was produced by Hammer Film Productions at Bray Studios.
+Four Sided Triangle is a 1953 British second feature ('B') science-fiction film directed by Terence Fisher.
+It was written by Paul Tabori and Fisher, adapted from the 1949 novel by William F. Temple.
+It stars Stephen Murray, Barbara Payton, John Van Eyssen and James Hayter.
+It was produced by Hammer Film Productions at Bray Studios from August to September, 1952, and foreshadowed Hammer's later entrance into horror and science fiction.
+The story concerns two scientists who invent a replication machine and duplicate a woman.
+J. Elder Wills was the art director.
+It was at this time that James Carreras announced that future Hammer films would be produced by either his son Michael Carreras or Anthony Hinds on a rotating basis, resulting in almost continuous filming.

-The film deals with the moral and scientific themes (not to mention "mad lab" scenes) that were soon to put Hammer Films on the map with the same director's The Curse of Frankenstein.
-Four Sided Triangle has most in common with Fisher's Frankenstein Created Woman (1967).

 Plot

-Dr Harvey, a rural physician, breaks the fourth wall to relate an unusual occurrence that happened in his village.
+Dr Harvey, an old rural physician, breaks the fourth wall to relate an unusual occurrence that happened in his village.
 The bulk of the story is told in flashback.

 Bill and Robin are boyhood friends who compete for the affections of Lena, a beautiful girl about their own age.
 Lena's family moves away, and in adulthood the two men become scientists.
-They collaborate on the Reproducer, a machine that can exactly duplicate physical objects.
+Working in an old abandoned farmhouse, they collaborate on the Reproducer, a machine that can exactly duplicate physical objects.

-Lena returns to the village, and Bill and Robin's forgotten childhood feelings return.
+Lena returns to the village several years later, and Bill and Robin's forgotten childhood feelings return.
 In time they abandon their work on the Reproducer, and Robin leaves the village to learn his family's business.
 Bill is disappointed to discover that Lena loves Robin and intends to marry him.

 Hoping that he can win Lena's affections, Bill convinces her to allow him to use the Reproducer to create a duplicate of her.
 The experiment succeeds and Bill names the duplicate "Helen".
-Because Helen is an exact copy, when she is introduced to Robin she also falls in love with him.
+Because Helen is an exact copy, she also falls in love with Robin.
 Bill believes that electric shock therapy can be used to erase Helen's knowledge of Robin.
-Not wishing to compete with Lena for Robin's affections, Helen agrees to the therapy.
-Bill convinces Lena to help him with the procedure.
+Realizing she has no chance of gaining Robin's affections, Helen agrees to the shock therapy.
+Bill convinces Lena to help him with the procedure in the old farmhouse.
 The process proceeds as planned, but the apparatus overheats, explodes and causes a terrific fire.

 Robin and Dr Harvey arrive in time to rescue a woman from the fire.
-Bill and the other woman perish in the flames.
-Harvey, having been briefed on the situation by Robin, discovers that the woman has amnesia.
-The two men wonder whom they have saved.
-Dr Harvey recalls that Bill had to start Helen's heart with a device that he attached to the back of her neck, leaving two scars.
+Bill and the other woman perish in the inferno.
+Harvey, having been briefed on the situation by Robin, discovers that the woman they rescued has amnesia.
+The two men wonder which woman they have saved.
+Dr Harvey recalls that Bill had to start Helen's heart with a device that he attached to the back of her neck, leaving two small scars.
 Robin is relieved to find that there are no marks on the neck of the woman they have rescued: she is Lena.